iamYole/DIO-DevOps-Projects/Project 20 - Building a Scalable and Secure IT Infrastructure on AWS/README.md

 - Go back to the user AWS accounts menu in the Organization, click on the `Sandbox` OU and the Policies.
   ![alt text](Images/Img_14.png)
-- Click on attach and then select the policy to restricting EC2 Instances to just T@.micro.
+- Click on attach and then select the policy to restricting EC2 Instances to just T2.micro.
 The policy above would be restricted to only the sandbox account.
 - Now, back to the AWS accounts menu, click the `root` OU.
 Add the policy to restrict root accounts from creating EC2 Instances, and leaving the organization.
 As this is being added to the `root` OU, the policy would also be cascaded down to the nested OU.

 We can log to the different accounts and test the organization policy is being enforced.